 Matthew 13:41-43 The Son of Man will send out His angels, and they will gather out of His kingdom all things that offend, and those who practice lawlessness, and will cast them into the furnace of fire.
 There will be wailing and gnashing of teeth.
 Then the righteous will shine forth as the sun in the kingdom of their Father.
 He who has ears to hear, let him hear!

 The first command in verses 8 and 9 here lies in the Parable of the Sower and the Seed.
 The second command in verses 41-43 is in the Parable of the Wheat and Tares.
 Both though have the same urgent sense.
 The instruction in the Sower and the Seed is quite clear regarding hearing.
 Now consider these factors that Jesus said.
-Factor 1: The seed is the Word of God; therefore, what the Sower cast was good, and the human soil the Seed fell upon was also good.
+Factor 1: The seed is the Word of God; therefore, what the Sower cast was good, and the human soil the seed fell upon was also good.
 But there was still one factor beyond the Sower’s power.
-The soil—that is the human the Seed fell upon—had the power to accept or reject whether the Seed took root depending upon whether he had chosen to listen.
+The soil—that is the human the seed fell upon—had the power to accept or reject whether the seed took root depending upon whether he had chosen to listen.
 It is the choice that the individual makes that is the all-important point in this parable.

-Now the same principle is true in verse 43 regarding hearing the truth of the Lake of Fire or the Kingdom of God, and therefore Jesus is teaching us that we (the soil) have the power to completely shut off hearing through the Word of God even though the Word of God is literally heard and God also calls.
+The same principle is true in verse 43 regarding hearing the truth of the Lake of Fire or the Kingdom of God, and therefore Jesus is teaching us that we (the soil) have the power to completely shut off hearing through the Word of God even though the Word of God is literally heard and God also calls.
 He makes very clear it is our responsibility to hear, think upon, accept, or reject.
 God is not going to overpower us if we do not want it, and we show it by turning off the hearing.

 We are beginning to get around to how important Ecclesiastes 5:1-7 is once we know that we have the power to shut God out of our life even though He called.
 That is serious business.